Town and Country Planning Act 1990: Part XIV, financial provisions

 Sections 303 to 314 deal with financial provision.
 This includes application fees to the LPA, costs of certain inquiries, grants for research and education, contributions by ministers towards compensation paid by local authorities, contribution by local authorities and statutory undertakers, assistance for acquisition of property where objection made to blight notice in certain cases, recovery from acquiring authorities of sums paid by way of compensation, sums recoverable from acquiring authorities reckonable for purposes of grant, expenses of government departments, general provision as to receipts of Secretary of State and the expenses of county councils.

 Part XV, Miscellaneous

 Sections 303 to 337 deal with miscellaneous and general provisions.
 Note section 318 deals with ecclesiastic property, section 319 deals with the Isles of Scilly, section 300 provides a power to require information as to interests, section 333 deals with regulations and orders and section 336 deals with interpretation.

+Schedules

+The original Act included 17 schedules.
+These have since been extended.
+The Localism Act 2011 added a schedule which covered community right to build orders, a community power introduced to give people the right to bring forward small-scale, site-specific proposals for community-led development.

 Regulations

-Under section 333 of the Act (amongst others), the Secretary of State for Communities and Local Government is enabled to make regulations, such as The Town and Country Planning (Control of Advertisements) (England) Regulations 2007, or again The Town and Country Planning (Control of Advertisements) (England) (Amendment) Regulations 2012, which in turn led to the government publication, Plain English guide to flying flags.
+Under section 333 of the Act (amongst others), the Secretary of State for Communities and Local Government is enabled to make regulations, such as The Town and Country Planning (Control of Advertisements) (England) Regulations 2007, and The Town and Country Planning (Control of Advertisements) (England) (Amendment) Regulations 2012, which in turn led to the government publication, Plain English guide to flying flags.